(A pdf version of this policy is available for download here)

 Flag Flying

-On the formal announcement of death, the Parish Council request that all flags within the parish are to be lowered to half-mast until 08:00am on the morning following the funeral.
+On the formal announcement of a death, the Parish Council requests that all flags within the parish be lowered to half-mast and remain at half-mast until 08:00am on the day following the funeral.

 Bells